soulmachines/smiossamples/README.md

 If electing not to maintain connections when backgrounded, then the Application should call `scene?.disconnect()` on the `didEnterBackground` event.

+Note that to maintain the call during the use of other Apps, CallKit functionality should be integrated within applications utilising this SDK.

 ## Distribution

 The functionality within SMDarwin will request both microphone and camera access.
-While connections can function without these permissions (sending messages to the `Persona` using `conversationSend(text: String, variables: VariablesModel?, optionalArgs: ConversationOptionalArgs?)`), it is a requirement of Apps submitted to the App Store that do request these permissions contain both the `NSMicrophoneUsageDescription` and `NSCameraUsageDescription` in the `Info.plist` file.
+While connections can function without these permissions (through sending messages to the `Persona` using `conversationSend(text: String, variables: VariablesModel?, optionalArgs: ConversationOptionalArgs?)`), it is a requirement of Apps submitted to the App Store that do request these permissions contain both the `NSMicrophoneUsageDescription` and `NSCameraUsageDescription` in the `Info.plist` file.
 If these are not present, the binary will be rejected.

 When uploading to AppStoreConnect, simulator frameworks should be removed from the archive.
 This can be done with the script below, or other such options.